Last updated on November 3rd, 2022 at 05:01 pm

 With that being said, if your main training goal is strength then you may settle into a more powerlifter-type routine.

-You may typically hit the “Big 3” just three times a week, perhaps on a Monday, Wednesday, Friday.
+You may typically hit the “Big 3” (bench press, squat and deadlift) just three times a week, perhaps on a Monday, Wednesday, Friday.

 Obviously, your body and Central Nervous System will get quite a going over, but you’ll only be training 3 days a week.